fesh/mygit/readme.txt

-git is a version control system git is free software.
+git is a distributed control system git is free software. the modiffed